-The side personal gate had timber decay and rot and has not been maintained, repaired, or painted on a regular basis.
+The rear personal gate and fencing had timber decay and rot and has not been maintained, repaired, or painted on a regular basis.
 The gate will need to be repaired/replaced for security and maintained on an annual basis or when timber repairs are necessary.